First Annual Water Quality Survey Results for Earth Day

-What does it mean to be environmentally conscious in 2019?
+What does it mean to be environmentally conscious in the modern-day?
 Is it as simple as recycling, or does it also entail voting with your wallet to support businesses with sustainable practices?
-As Earth Day approaches, we at Aquasana wanted to gauge what people are doing now to make our planet a more sustainable place and how they’re making eco-conscious decisions to better their health.
-To learn more, we conducted a 2,000-participant survey to gather insight into how people are thinking about water quality, how they are approaching environmentalism and eco-friendly purchasing, plus what they’re getting right and where they’re facing challenges.
+We at Aquasana wanted to gauge what people are doing now to make our planet a more sustainable place and how they’re making eco-conscious decisions to better their health.
+To learn more, we conducted our first annual Water Quality Survey.
+This survey gathered insights from 2,000 participants to find out how people are thinking about water quality, how they are approaching environmentalism and eco-friendly purchasing, plus what they’re getting right and where they’re facing challenges.

 We found that the vast majority of respondents (76%, to be exact) consider the environment extremely or very important.
 Even so, with a constant deluge of new information about the impact of our disposal and purchasing habits, it’s difficult to get it all right.
 The sum of those efforts, however, even when imperfect, do add up.
 Understanding these misgivings enables us, as a company and as residents of the Earth, to better reach those striving for sustainability in their day-to-day lives.